wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/ModbusQuickStart.md

    curl -i -d "@Modbus1Dataselection.json" -H "Content-Type: application/json" -X PUT http://localhost:5590/api/v1/configuration/Modbus1/Dataselection
    ```

-* To see the streams that have been created in Edge Storage to store the data you are writing, you can run the following curl script:
+* To see the streams that have been created in Edge Storage to store the data you are writing, run the following curl script:

    ```bash
    curl http://localhost:5590/api/v1/tenants/default/namespaces/default/streams/
    ```

-* To view the data in the streams being written by Modbus, you can refer to the SDS part of this documentation.
+* To view the data in the streams being written by Modbus, refer to the SDS part of this documentation.

-* To egress the data to OSIsoft Cloud Services or the PI System, see the egress documentation or quick starts.
+* To egress the data to OSIsoft Cloud Services or the PI System, see the egress part of this documentation.